National Flood Insurance

 Demonstrating Success at South Cape May, New Jersey

-In partnership with the U.S. Army Corps of Engineers and the State of New Jersey, TNC undertook a $15 million restoration project that combined natural features, such as dunes and wetlands, with levees and other engineered structures to control water.
+In partnership with the U.S. Army Corps of Engineers and the State of New Jersey, TNC undertook a $15 million restoration project at South Cape May Meadows Preserve that combined natural features, such as dunes and wetlands, with levees and other engineered structures to control water.

 Completed in 2004, the restored preserve has since withstood a series of severe storms, including Irene in 2011 and Sandy in 2012.
 Storm waves didn’t breach the dunes, wetlands remained intact, and the preserve helped protect neighboring communities.